This text is translated into Russian by google automatic human level neural machine.

 The forecasted judgments concerning this part of the world are appropriate if the region does not have a full-fledged war with the participation of regular armies or a series of local conflicts that involve several states simultaneously.
 All this, of course, will erase the considered scenario.

-Do not forget about other causes - internal conflicts and the likelihood of intervention in such clashes of neighboring states.
-In China, this is a problem of Tibet and the Xinjiang Uygur Autonomous Region, in Indonesia there are Christian-Muslim conflicts and separatism of East Timor.
-In Malaysia, there is a possibility of a civil war between Islamic radicals and the secular government.
+We should not forget about other reasons - internal conflicts and the likelihood of interference in such clashes by neighboring states.
+In China, this is the problem of Tibet and the Syngjiang Uygur Autonomous Region, in Indonesia, there are Christian-Muslim conflicts and the separatism of East Timor.
+In Malaysia, there is the possibility of a civil war between Islamic radicals and the secular government.
 In the Philippines, the issue of Muslim separatism is acute.
-In Vietnam, there are tensions between Buddhists and official authorities.
+In Vietnam, there are tensions between Buddhists and government officials.
 And this is not a complete list of problems.

 But before making an "obvious conclusion", one should understand why the states of the region are arming, for which blood can be shed by the middle of the 21st century.
 In this regard, it is appropriate to proceed from the fact that we are not moving to a certain state of the "brave new world".
 We are in it!
 Let at the very beginning, but nevertheless.

-Accordingly, popular in a certain period of promises, such as the "clash of civilizations" by S. Huntington or more applied, such as the "war on terror" or "the struggle for resources", will lose unquestionable truth in the form in which they exist, at the end of 20- xx years of the XXI century.
+Accordingly, messages popular at a certain period, such as the "clash of civilizations" by S. Huntington or more applied ones, such as the "war on terrorism" or "the struggle for resources", will lose their indisputable truth in the form in which they exist at the end of the 20th century. xx years of the XXI century.

 As a hypothesis I dare to assume that the future militarization in the future 20-30 years will not only and not so much reflect current conflicts as a mirror of the ongoing civilizational transformation.